waltherg/backup.waltherg.github.io/_posts/2013-08-12-PLoS_ONE_time_to_publication.md

 the bottom of the page.
 Or shoot me a tweet [on Twitter](https://twitter.com/mbgrw).

-If you are interested in the data file I use in this notebook just get in touch.
+If you are interested in the data I use in this notebook just get in touch.

     import sys